-We have applied for and obtained the registration of our trademark "Medstar" and 23 other trademarks including "Concord Medical" in China to protect our corporate name.
-As of December 31, 2017, we also owned the rights to 134 domain names that we use in connection with our business.
+We have applied for and obtained the registration of our trademark "Medstar" and a total of 52 other trademarks, including "Concord Medical," in China to protect our corporate name.
+As of December 31, 2018, we also owned the rights to 132 domain names that we use in connection with our business.
 We believe that such domain names enhance our marketing efforts for the treatments and services provided in our network and enhance patients' knowledge as to cancers, the benefits of radiotherapy and the various treatment options available.
 Our failure to protect our trademark or such domain names may undermine our marketing efforts and result in harm to our reputation and the growth of our business.